devdazed/partition.io/Readme.md

       var numbers = [];

       /**
-       * If all our node don't respond in 5000ms, just get on with what data we
+       * If all our nodes don't respond in 5000ms, just get on with what data we
        * have (useful if accuracy doesn't need to be 100%) */ job.setTTL(5000);

       /**
-       * Data is called once for each node that responds */ job.on('data', function(data){
+       * Data is emitted once for each node that responds */ job.on('data', function(data){
         numbers.push(data);